dtarnawsky/packageup/readme.md

 # Roadmap
 This are some ideas for features to be implemented:
-- Argument to send results via email
+1. Argument to send results via email
-- Only send out emails monthly
+1. Only send out emails monthly
-- Add Security Vulnerabilities
+1. Rules for recommended replacement packages
-- Expose the ruleset json so you can define your own rules
+1. Detect deprecated packages
-- Rules for recommended replacement packages
+1. Detect unmaintained packages
-- Detect deprecated packages
+1. Add Security Vulnerabilities
-- Detect unmaintained packages
+1. Expose the ruleset json so you can define your own rules